 Peeta is the chosen boy as it would be far too obvious and dull for Collins to have chosen Gale.
 It turns out, however, that many years before when Katniss’ family were starving, Peeta secretly supplied them with a loaf of bread from his bakery and she has felt forever in his debt.
 And he, strangely, has always been desperately in love with her, a fact that he declares to the whole of the Capitol via television just before the Games begin.
 Again, ignore this particular obvious plot ‘twist’, it does get better.

-What I adored about this book was that, even though it is labelled a teen book, it does not hold back on the violent and often disturbing imagery.
+What I loved about this book was that, even though it is labelled YA, it does not hold back.
 The idea behind the Games is not pleasant, and Collins describes it as such.

 I doubt this is much of a spoiler, especially as I’m about to review the next two books, but both Katniss and Peeta survive the Games mostly by playing up to a ruse that they are in love, and are crowned the very first pair of winners ever to be had in Panem’s history.
 Is this a good thing or a bad thing?
 As you can probably gather from the plot being set in a totalitarian society, the reason why Katniss and Peeta are both allowed to leave the arena together is not necessarily seen in a positive way by President Snow.
 They have defied long-standing rules and something must occur to stop this happening again…

 I got really into this book, I must say.
 The characters are well rounded and often act realistically, and although there are some parts that are a little predictable and a little too convenient in favour of the storyline, I was hooked.
 Katniss is a bit of a badass and I was genuinely rooting for her throughout the novel.